Body Flexion

 After a sudden shift forward of the neck block, there may be a spring back to the original position which may, in turn, leave little visual evidence of the trauma.
 If there is a split in the soundboard (or two splits, one on either side of the fretboard extension), this may or may not be apparent, depending on the severity of the shift.

 In addition to a crack in the wood, there may be a visible mis-alignment at the soundhole, as you can clearly see in the photos, below.
 Sometimes such splits are not noticeable, not right away, and sometimes not ever.
 And other times there is such significant forward movement that not only is the soundboard jutting out into the soundhole, but the neck has moved forward into the body, curling the binding in with it.
-You can tighten and loosen the strings and watch the deformation occur in real time.
-Severe damage, such as you see in the photo of the 6-string Martin D-45, below, is an example of sudden, catastrophic failure.
+Using the tuning machine heads you can tighten and loosen the strings and watch the deformation occur in real time.
+Severe damage, such as you see in the photos of the 6-string guitars, below, are an example of sudden, catastrophic failure.

 Martin D-45 Neck Block Shift and Soundboard Shear